guybedford/es-module-shims/README.md

 All modules are still loaded with the native browser module loader, but with their specifiers rewritten then executed as Blob URLs, so there is a relatively minimal overhead to using a polyfill approach like this.

-#### Multiple Import Maps

-Multiple import maps are not currently supported in any native implementation, Chromium support is currently being tracked in https://bugs.chromium.org/p/chromium/issues/detail?id=927119.

-In polyfill mode, multiple import maps are therefore not supported.

-In shim mode, support for multiple `importmap-shim` scripts follows the [import map extensions](https://github.com/guybedford/import-maps-extensions) proposal.

 #### External Import Maps

 External import maps (using a `"src"` attribute) are not currently supported in any native implementation.